matchews/openhab-addons/bundles/org.openhab.binding.haywardomnilogic/README.md

 The Hayward Omnilogic API interacts with Hayward's cloud server requiring a connection with the Internet for sending and receiving information.

+## Command Builder

+The binding constructs XML requests through a `HaywardCommandBuilder` that exposes a `HaywardCommand` enum for the supported API operations:

+* `SetUIEquipmentCmd`
+* `SetStandAloneLightShow`
+* `SetStandAloneLightShowV2`
+* `SetCHLORParams`
+* `SetHeaterEnable`
+* `SetUIHeaterCmd`

+The builder provides fluent methods to supply the authentication token, system and pool identifiers, equipment identifiers and command specific parameters before producing the final XML payload.

 ## Supported Things

 The table below lists the Hayward OmniLogic binding thing types: